Héctor José Cámpora

 Héctor José Cámpora (26 March 1909 – 18 December 1980) was an Argentine politician.
-A major figure of left-wing Peronism, Cámpora was briefly Argentine president from 25 May to 13 July 1973 and subsequently arranged for Perón to run for president in an election that he subsequently won.
+A major figure of left-wing Peronism, Cámpora was briefly Argentine president from 25 May to 13 July 1973 and subsequently arranged for Juan Perón to run for president in an election that he subsequently won.
 The modern left-wing Peronist political youth organization La Cámpora is named after him.
-He was a dentist by trade.

-Early life

 Cámpora, affectionately known as el Tío (the Uncle), was born as Héctor José Cámpora Demaestre on March 26, 1909, in the city of Mercedes, in the Province of Buenos Aires.
 He earned a degree in dentistry in Córdoba University and practiced his profession in his hometown before moving to nearby San Andrés de Giles.

 From 1945 to 1970

 Cámpora knew General Juan Perón when the latter visited San Andrés de Giles as minister of labour in 1944.
 After Perón was elected president in 1946, Cámpora led an independent coalition of labourists and radicals and won a seat in the house of representatives, which he presided during the period 1948–1952.
 He was commissioned for a diplomatic trip through 17 countries as plenipotentiary ambassador in 1953.
 He was arrested and indicted for corruption and embezzlement by the Revolución Libertadora which overthrew Perón in 1955.
 After fleeing the country in 1956, he returned three years later when all the charges were dropped.